TylerBerzzz/Interactive-Lab-Hub/Lab 1/README.md

 Take a little time to set up the wizarding set-up that allows for someone to remotely control the device while someone acts with it.
 Hint: You can use Zoom to record videos, and you can pin someone’s video feed if that is the scene which you want to record.

 \*\***Include your first attempts at recording the set-up video here.**\*\*
+>Setup video can be viewed in the unlisted youtube video shown here: https://youtu.be/80nhA958gKQ

 Now, hange the goal within the same setting, and update the interaction with the paper prototype.